Shipbuilding (song)

-In September 2013, Elvis Costello and the Roots released an answer song written in the perspective of the other side of the conflict, called "Cinco Minutos con Vos" ("Five Minutes with You").
+In September 2013, Elvis Costello and the Roots released an answer song written from the perspective of the other side of the conflict, called "Cinco Minutos con Vos" ("Five Minutes with You").
 The song is a duet partly sung in Argentinian Spanish by La Marisoul.

 Robert Wyatt version

 According to Clive Langer, he had written the tune for Robert Wyatt but was not happy with the lyrics that he had written himself.
 Langer played the tune to Elvis Costello at a party hosted by Nick Lowe, and within days Costello had produced what he described as "the best lyrics I've ever written".
 In a 1983 interview with NME, Mark Bedford of Madness, who played double bass on the single, recounted the history of the song:

 Wyatt himself recalled, "Geoff (Travis, head of Rough Trade Records) sent me a cassette saying this is a pretty good song, you ought to sing it.
 So I tried it out and it sounded good.
 The musical setting was nothing to do with me.
 Elvis had already recorded a vocal for it – very good vocal – and it was going to come out in the same form with him singing on it.
 I went in and did a vocal in a couple of hours with Mr. Costello producing, and that was it ...
 I had no expectations of it at all.
 All I thought about was singing it in tune!"

 The Robert Wyatt version was originally released as a single on Rough Trade on 20 August 1982, but failed to chart.
 It was re-released on 22 April 1983 when it reached number 35 in the UK Singles Chart, marking the first ever UK Top 40 entry for Rough Trade.

 The single was released in five different sleeves, all featuring sections from two of Stanley Spencer's series of eight panels entitled Shipbuilding on the Clyde which were painted in the 1940s.
 Four of the sleeves featured two different sections each from "Riggers" and "Riveters", which folded out into four-page leporello pictures.
 The panels themselves were donated to the Imperial War Museum in London: they are now on rotating display at the Riverside Museum in Glasgow on loan from the Imperial War Museum.

 The single was acclaimed by the music press, with the NME writers voting it their third favourite song of 1982.

 Wyatt's version of the song was a favourite of English musician David Bowie.

 Langer and Costello discuss the writing of "Shipbuilding" in a BBC Radio 4 programme, Soul Music, first broadcast March 2013.